Starbucks eyes booze, food and technology to boost U.S. growth

 Starbucks’ U.S.-dominated Americas unit had a traffic gain of 1 percent in the latest quarter, versus the 5 percent jump in the year-earlier period.
 An increase in sales of food, such as croissants and breakfast sandwiches, has helped offset slowing traffic in the last three quarters.

-Chief Executive Howard Schultz in January warned that a “seismic” shift to online shopping was taking a bite out of traffic to U.S. brick-and-mortar stores.
+Chief Executive Howard Schultz in January warned that a “seismic” shift to online shopping was taking a bite out of holiday traffic to many U.S. brick-and-mortar stores.

 That, executives said, contributed to a moderate slowdown in traffic in December 2013.